bethanybeachbum/bethanybeachbum.github.io/_posts/2024-03-26-Biking-Gear.md

 ---
 ##  All the Right Gear at the Right Time

- Nothing is worse than missing essential gear on a three day bike ride.
+ For an enjoyable adventure let's insure that we have the essential gear for a three day bike ride.
 On the flip side lugging unnecessary gear for 150 miles over three days can contribute to a miserable ride.
 We are here to make sure you pack the ride gear for overnight rides.
 Here are the essential items to bring along when on a bike ride, without weighing you down.

+ And remember:  this gear list is for those stayig in hotels along the way.
+If you are camping each night, your essential packing list becomes a bit longer.

-1. Obviously a bike.
+1. Obviously you need a bike.
 However which bike?
 Since this trail is 85% hard packed gravel I recommend a hybrid bike.
 My choice is the Trek FX2 in red.
+I don't except any endorsements for this recommendations.
+The FX2 series from Trek runs in the $750 to $799 price range.
+Sometimes a little more or less depending on what features the bike store has added to it.
+This bike is just one of many that will work for your trip.
  ![bike](/assets/img/trek.png){:height="300px" width="400px"}

-2. Panniers
+2. Panniers  - don't skimp on them and make sure they are waterproof.

 ![panniers](/assets/img/pannier-on-bike.png){:height="300px" width="200px"}

 3. Sunglasses
 4. Bike shorts